 salt to taste

-1. Soak the beans overnight.
+1. Clean and then soak the beans overnight.

 2. Drain and rinse the next day.